drsanti/seminar/README.md

 # Software Installation for Workshops

->:iphone: If you are using mobilephone, , click on the `View all of README.md` to see all details.
+>:iphone: If you are using mobilephone, , click on the `View all of README.md` below to see all details.

 ---